 If you're planning to purchase a home in Pennsylvania, it helps to keep your housing costs as low as possible.
 You can achieve that goal by snagging the best mortgage rate.
 Shopping around with multiple mortgage lenders is smart, since lenders have different borrowing requirements.
-Below, we’ll help you get a head start with today’s mortgage rates in Pennsylvania.

 You can find plenty of low-cost housing in Pennsylvania.
 Here are some cities worth looking at.

-Two hours north of Pittsburgh, Erie is home to a large network of parks, and attracts families and young professionals.
+Two hours north of Pittsburgh, Erie is home to a large network of parks, and it attracts families and young professionals.
 The city is also known for the performing arts, including the Erie Philharmonic.
-The median home value in Erie is $87,800, while the average property tax rate in Erie County is 1.83% of a home's assessed value.
+The median home value in Erie is $89,100, while the average property tax rate in Erie County is 1.83% of a home's assessed value.

 On the Lehigh River, Allentown has undergone a huge revitalization in recent years.
 Once known as an industrial town, it's now hailed for its arts, culture, and entertainment.
-The median home value in Allentown is $126,700, while the average property tax rate in Lehigh County is 1.48%.
+The median home value in Allentown is $131,300, while the average property tax rate in Lehigh County is 1.48%.

 Right outside Pittsburgh, Munhall is known for its bars, restaurants, and parks, and the area is popular among young professionals and retirees alike.
-The median home value in Munhall is a relatively low $90,400, but the average property tax rate in Allegheny County is a high 2.22% of a home's assessed value.
+The median home value in Munhall is a relatively low $91,100, but the average property tax rate in Allegheny County is a high 2.22% of a home's assessed value.